Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 Fresh GOOP is supplied from one end of the channel.
 Using various channel lengths experimenters are testing a genetic system made from the two devices.

-**1.a.**  By studying the diagram in Figure 1.B, describe the expected relationships and behavior of the system.
+**2.a.**  By studying the diagram in Figure 1.B, describe the expected relationships and behavior of the system.
 (1-2 sentences max)

-**1.b.** Fig. 1.C shows two spatial arrangements of the genetic system.
+**2.b.** Figure 1.C shows two spatial arrangements of the genetic system.
 In the top arrangement device A is 50 µm away from device B. In the lower arrangement device A is 150 µm away from device B. The time responses for each arrangement is measured by GFP production from device A as presented below.
 Does “trace-1” come from the 50 µm or 150 µm arrangement?

-**1.c.** Explain your choice.
+**2.c.** Explain your choice.
 (Hint: think about diffusion) (1-2 sentences max or math)

 <figure>
 <a href="/assets/images/Spatial GOOP.png"><img src="/assets/images/Spatial GOOP.png"></a>
 <figcaption><b>Figure 1</b>.
 Spatial GOOP .</figcaption>
 </figure>

-## (Q2) Diffusion, Diffusion constant, and Diffusion time (25 pts)

- In the class you were introduced to diffusion both qualitatively.
- In this question you will additionally explore diffusion quantitatively.

-First let's warm up:

-Diffusion coefficient is described by the following equation: D=k<sub>B</sub>T/6πηa

- - k<sub>B</sub> is Boltzmann's constant (1.3807 x 10 ^-23 J/K),
- - T is the temperature (K) of the surrounding medium ,
- - η is viscosity of surrounding medium (N x s / m^2),
- - “a” is a measure of length (radius of a sphere approximating the molecule).

- **2.a.** Using above determine the units for diffusion coefficient? (show your work)

-You learn that the diffusion coefficient for a protein (~30 kDa GFP) in water is about 100 µm^2/s.
-The diffusion constant for the same protein is in the cytoplasm of a eukaryotic cell is only 30 µm^2/s.

-**2.b.** Intuitively do these numbers make sense?
-(Yes or No) Why?
-(Bullet points)

-Next, let’s estimate the time it takes for a protein to diffuse spontaneously across different types of cells (diffusion time τ).
-We will use the formula $ τ=\frac{R^2}{6D} $, where R is the traverse distance.

-**2.c.** Calculate the times it takes for the protein (~30 kDa GFP) with a diffusion constant D=30 µm^2/s to diffuse across four different cell types:

-(i) *E.coli* with R≈1 μm,

-(ii)  Yeast cell with R≈10 μm,

-(iii) HeLa cell with R≈20 μm, and

-(iv) A neuronal cell axon with R≈1 cm.

-(Extra- activity create a plot that demonstrates the relationship between τ vs R)

-**2.d.** What does the the diffusion time for the axon suggests to you?

-This question is from the [Cell Biology by the Numbers](http://book.bionumbers.org/what-are-the-time-scales-for-diffusion-in-cells/)

-## (Q3) Bacterial Edge Detection (10)
+## (Q3) Bacterial Edge Detection (20)

 We have talked about engineered *E.coli* which detects light earlier in the quarter.